jameson-c/Food-Access/README.md

 ## Processed data (contains processed data, generated using code)
-1. pittsburgh_footprint.shp - Building footprints in pittsburgh.
+1. pittsburgh_footprint.* - Shapefile of Building footprints in pittsburgh.
 Is a spatial join between 1 and 2 from Input data.
 Created in 1- Filter footprints for Pittsburgh.ipynb
-2. relevant_buildings.* - Uses 2, 3 and 4 from Input data to create building footprints and categories for all residential, commercial and grocery stores in Pittsburgh.
+2. relevant_buildings.* - Shapefile that Uses 2, 3 and 4 from Input data to create building footprints and categories for all residential, commercial and grocery stores in Pittsburgh.
 Created in 2- Generate spatial dataset.ipynb
 3. ACSData.csv - Census tract demographic information.
 Sourced using API in 3- getPopulation.py
 4. res_comm_distance_matrix.npy - Pairwise Haversine distance (in miles) between all residential buildings and commercial buildings.
 Code to generate is in modelling code files (4- Baseline model.ipynb, 5- Model 1.ipynb).
 It is saved into the processed data folder because of large size (5.5 GB).
 5. new_store_ids.csv - additional optimized store details chosen by model 1
 6. new_store_ids_assuming_no_existing_access.csv - optimized store details assuming no existing grocery stores, chosen by model 1

 # Code structure
 To run the entire pipeline, please consider the prefix number for each file as the order in which it should be run.

-## Files whose outputs are provided in the dataset (processed data) and need not be run (pre processing).
+Note that all the code files have been run, with the relevant outputs printed, in case you wish to just review the code and outputs.

 1. 1- Filter footprints for Pittsburgh.ipynb - Performs a spatial join between 1 and 2 from Input data to get building footprints for Pittsburgh
 2. 2- Generate spatial dataset.ipynb - Uses 2-4 from Input data as well as output from code file 1 to create and clean building footprints and categories for all residential, commercial and grocery stores in Pittsburgh.
 3. 3- getPopulation.py - Sources population information from ACS dataset

-## Files which need to be run (modelling and analysis)
 4. 4- Baseline mode.ipynb - Creates and analyzes the baseline model's result
 5. 5- Model 1.ipynb - Creates and analyzes model 1's results
 6. 6- Model 2.ipynb - Creates and analyzes model 2's results
 7. 7- Equity Analysis.ipynb - Analyzing the fairness of optimization algorithm
 8. 8- Visualize Results.ipynb - Visualizing the outputs of all the models

-## Helper files
+## Helper files - contain functions that get imported into the notebooks above
 1. helper_distance_calculation.py - Calculates haversine distance between any geo-coordinates
 2. helper_population_allocation.py - Estimates population at each residential building

 # How to implement the pipeline

 - Clone this repository
-- `pip install -r requirements.txt`
+- Run `pip install -r requirements.txt` at the root, to install all required libraries
-- Download dataset from this google drive link and place it inside your local repo folder.
-Please don't change the folder name or structure.
+- Download datasets from [this google drive link](https://drive.google.com/drive/folders/1n0HTKDv1E_QrUfTgtSJ1NI7MjqyooR50?usp=sharing) and place it inside your local repo folder.
+Please don't change the folder name or structure: in the root of the repo, you should have two folders: 'input_data' and 'processed_data', containing the datasets specified above. **Note: the datasets are large (up to 5gb), which is why we haven't provided it in this repo.**
 - Run files in order as mentioned in code structure
-    - If you download the entire dataset from google drive, then code files 1,2 and 3 need not be run.
-    - Irrespective of this, the input data needs to be downloaded and present in the local repo folder.

 # Other notes?